btcorgtfo/ElliottWaveAnalyzer/readme.md

 There is `MonoWaveUp` and the `MonoWaveDown`, denoting the direction of the wave.

+### WaveOptions
+`WaveOptions` are a set of integers denoting how many of the (local) highs or lows should be skipped to form a MonoWave.

 ### Parameters
 The essential idea is, that with the parameter `skip=`, smaller corrections can be skipped.
 In case of an upwards trend, e.g. `skip=2` will skip the next 2 maxima.